investindex/TaxAdv/README.md

 ### Later section

 There is additional, highly important information on tax-advantaged accounts in the [section on taxes](https://github.com/investindex/Taxes#tax-advantaged-accounts).
-It's deferred because the tax essentials introduced [first](https://github.com/investindex/Taxes) are a prerequisite to that info.
+It's deferred because the tax essentials introduced [first](https://github.com/investindex/Taxes) in that section are a prerequisite.
 Immediately below that is a discussion of how to think about contributing to [Roth or traditional](https://github.com/investindex/Taxes#roth-or-traditional) accounts.

 &nbsp;